 It’s January, it has snowed, and you are sitting home, almost wasting your weekends.
 But we know how to evoke irresistible wanderlust!
 So this time, we take you on a virtual tour of a snow meadow, Auli.
-Auli in winter 2018 is an exhilarating experience if extreme cold and lots of snow don’t bog down your spirits.
+The ski destination Auli is one of the most magnificent places to visit because of its clean environment and beautiful apple orchards.
+Auli in winter 2021 is an exhilarating experience if extreme cold and lots of snow don’t bog down your spirits.
 And to boast of it, you need to move out of your bed and get going.

 You are missing heaven and that’s why we are compelled to give you 10 compelling reasons to resent staying home over the long weekend, last month.